이몽 Imong (2019-2021)

 It is a story about a society that failed to protect the individual, and about a man who lived through what could only be described as a kind of surreal dream.

-Imong (이몽), meaning different dream, reflects not only his journey, but mine, shaped by a flawed society and the fragments of history my father passed down to me.
+Imong (이몽), meaning different dream, reflects not only his journey, but the flawed society and the fragments of history.
 Violence and oppression no longer define him.
 His existence alone proves it.

 이몽 Imong (2019)